 According to Facebook, the reason for this is that text in an ad image results in significantly lower engagement with the ad.
-It's the old picture is worth a thousand words effect—when a user is quickly scrolling through the infinite mess of their social feed, the most eye-catching visual is the one that elicits an immediate, visceral, reflexive response, rather than the one that requires the most brainpower.
+It's the old picture is worth a thousand words effect—when a user is quickly scrolling through the infinite mess of their social feed, the most eye-catching visual is one that elicits an immediate, visceral, reflexive response, rather than the one that requires the most brainpower.

 An effective image can make or break your ad campaign, but you should opt to use as little text as possible when creating your campaigns.
-Here are a couple ways to avoid this issue.
+Here are a couple of ways to avoid this issue.